stride3d/stride-docs/en/manual/graphics/low-level-api/resources.md

 ## Automatic resource binding

-The @'Xenko.Rendering.EffectInstance' class handles the details of enumerating these resources from a loaded effect as well as binding them.
+The @'Stride.Rendering.EffectInstance' class handles the details of enumerating these resources from a loaded effect as well as binding them.

-It exposes the @'Xenko.Graphics.RootSignature', which has to be set as [pipeline state](pipeline-state.md), and allows to fill constant buffers and bind resources based on a @'Xenko.Rendering.ParameterCollection'.
+It exposes the @'Stride.Graphics.RootSignature', which has to be set as [pipeline state](pipeline-state.md), and allows to fill constant buffers and bind resources based on a @'Stride.Rendering.ParameterCollection'.

 **Code:** Using an EffectInstance